 Requirements to Adopt a Child in Connecticut

 If you’re in the beginning stages of considering adoption for your family, it’s normal to wonder if you meet Connecticut’s adoption requirements.
 Adoption laws can be confusing and vary from state to state, so we’ve rounded up the answers to the questions we hear most frequently about Connecticut qualifications for adoption.
-For more information, call 1-800-ADOPTION at any time to speak with a licensed social worker.
+For more information about our agency requirements, call 1-800-ADOPTION at any time to speak with a licensed social worker.

 How old do you have to be to adopt in Connecticut?